 No built form testing was undertaken for residential areas to the north and east as there are no identified primary views available from these locations.
-Likewise, the current residential zones impose mandatory maximum height of 2-3 storeys, which by default will retain a predominantly low-rise context within a large proportion of the WHEA.
+Likewise, the current residential zones impose mandatory maximum heights in the order of 2-3 storeys (depending on the zone and zone schedules within the the City of Melbourne and the City of Yarra), which by default will retain a predominantly low-rise context within a large proportion of the WHEA.
 Essentially the current residential zone controls function to protect the low scale heritage character of areas surrounding the REB & Carlton Gardens.